Yiwans/Course_project/README.md

 # Course_project
-Animation modeling of objects motion in homogeneous and heterogeneous environments.
+Modeling of objects motion in homogeneous and heterogeneous environments.
 Detection and object classification using CNN.